web-advanced-fall-2016/final_terrickajohnson/README.md

 While visual artists control color (mood), musicians control the sound of the web page.
 Each hit on a midi controllers stores the current color code along with the corresponding keynote from the midi device.
 This is saved into a database for later access.

+Technology for this Project:
+RFduino,
+Raspberry Pi,
+Arduino,
+Socket IO,
+Web Midi JS

 Future Iterations:
-Add playback of midi notes and colors
+Add playback of midi notes and colors,
 Think of more interesting ways to display the relationship between sonic and visual.

+Future Technologies to be considered:
+Web Sockets,
+Paper JS / D3 JS
+Max MSP